khaled-nabil/Pokemon/README.md

 # The project
 This project utilizes Pokemon API service (https://pokeapi.co/docs/v2.html/) to print out Pokemon species and some information about them.

-The code uses Vanilla JS, thus no need for setup :)
+The code uses Vanilla JS with webpack v4 for code-splitting and Jest for JavaScript Unit testing

 ## Features
 1) Fetch through pagination different Pokemon species.